 It is messy, muddy work, so be prepared for it by dressing appropriately as mentioned above.

 You can compost the weeds or put them in your municipal green waste bin, if you have one.

 You can also make fertilizer teas with your weeds or home medicine.
 Roasted dandelion tea is a great option.

 If you get rain during seeding/transplanting time (such as early spring or late summer) make sure to get out and take advantage of the cloudy skies and damp soil.
 Seeds will sprout faster if they are kept consistently moist and seedlings will recover better from transplant shock if they are kept well-watered.

 If the temperatures are not warm enough or there still is a threat of frost, you can use row covers to protect the young transplants.

-So which of these garden-related rainy day activities are you going to do next time it rains?
-No more excuses that you have nothing to do; when the heavens open up and pour down liquid sunshine, grab one of these ideas and go for it!
+So which of these rainy day garden activities are you going to do next time it rains?
+No more excuses that you have nothing to do; when the heavens open up and pour down liquid sunshine, grab one of these wet weather garden activities and go for it!

 Wishing you many rainy days so you can do all these activities!